sebdalgarno/blog/content/post/git-alias.md

 git p
 ```

-To make this even dreamier I set up a customized keyboard shortcut[^1] <kbd>Cmd</kbd>-<kbd>3</kbd> to move my cursor to the RStudio terminal.[^2] The advantage of using the RStudio terminal and not your regular terminal (or iterm2) is that it is automatically drilled down into the directory of your project (hence, switching between projects does not require moving into another directory).
+Now to completely remove the need to use the mouse, we can set up a customized keyboard shortcut[^1] <kbd>Cmd</kbd>-<kbd>3</kbd> to move the cursor to the RStudio terminal.[^2] The advantage of using the RStudio terminal and not the Terminal app (or iterm2)[^3] is that it is automatically drilled down into the directory of your project.

-No more using the mouse! 🎉🎉🎉
+🎉🎉🎉

 [^1]: Check out [this great tutorial](https://support.rstudio.com/hc/en-us/articles/206382178-Customizing-Keyboard-Shortcuts) on customizing keyboard shortcuts in RStudio.
 [^2]: I use <kbd>Cmd</kbd>-<kbd>1</kbd> to move cursor to script and <kbd>Cmd</kbd>-<kbd>2</kbd> to move cursor to console.
+[^3]: Note that these tips are for Mac users.
+I'm not sure how to do the above in Windows.